 Gluten-free foods seem to be everywhere these days.
 Restaurants and cafes regularly feature gluten-free dishes and pastries.
 Supermarkets offer gluten-free bread, rolls, and crackers.

-Many people are reducing or eliminating their dietary intake of gluten, a protein found in wheat, rye, barley, and some other grains.
+Many people are reducing or eliminating their dietary intake of gluten.
+Gluten is a protein found in wheat, rye, barley, and sometimes oats.
 But only those who have celiac disease need to completely stop eating gluten.
 Celiac disease is a condition in which the immune system is abnormally sensitive to gluten.
 Others who have a gluten sensitivity may simply feel better if they eat much less of it.

 How to tell if gluten is affecting your digestive tract

 In people with celiac disease, gluten can damage the digestive tract.
 In particular, it harms the small intestine’s villi.
-Villi are small, fingerlike projections that soak up nutrients from food.
-If the villi are damaged, the body cannot soak up enough nutrients.
+Villi are small, fingerlike projections that absorb nutrients from food.
+If the villi are damaged, the body cannot absorb enough nutrients.
 You may begin to feel stomach pain, indigestion, bloating, and other unpleasant symptoms.
 Left untreated, the disease can cause conditions that are more serious.